uchicago-cs/student-resource-guide/_sources/tutorials/git-basics.rst.txt

     Hi username!
 You've successfully authenticated, but GitHub does not provide shell access.

-This means your SSH key is properly set up (don't worry about the "does not provide shell access"; that is normal).
+This means your SSH key is properly set up (don't worry about the "does not provide shell access," that is normal).

 If you are unable to set up your SSH key, please make sure to ask for help.
 You will not